ist356/assignment-08-swhirsch/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`

+Assignment 8

+In Assignment 8, I learned how to create interactive dashboards through matplotlib.pyplot, seaborn, folium, and geopandas.
+The examined Syracuse, NY, and mapped hot spots of ticketing locations within the city.